Los Alamos National LaboratoryFUTURE: Fundamental Understanding of Transport Under Reactor Extremes

 Research Plan

 We combine experiment and modeling to understand the fundamental processes responsible for materials evolution under concurrent irradiation and corrosion.
-Our focus is on point defect production, coupled transport of chemical species in the material, and reactions at and across interfaces.
+Our focus is on materials heterogeneities - those aspects of materials that deviate from non-ideality and dictate the properties of the material.

-Each of the thrusts in FUTURE is motivated by a specific scientific question that gets at the heart of the problem we are addressing:
+Each of the thrusts in FUTURE is motivated by a specific scientific hypothesis that gets at the heart of the problem we are addressing:

 Together, these Thrusts interrogate the fundamental mechanisms responsible for materials evolution that drive the response under coupled reactor extremes.